 The attendance of a minimum of 75% of practices (including seminars) is necessary for the end-term signature.
 Students must write a lab report for each practice using the Practical Book.
 The Practical Book should be signed by the teacher not later than one week after the practice.
 Participation in the practices is compulsory.
-No more than three absences from practices (6 seminar hours and 4.5 practice hours) are allowed for any reason; otherwise the semester will not be credited.
+No more than three absences from practices are allowed for any reason; otherwise the semester will not be credited.

-Semi-final and final exams:
+Semi-final exam:

-In the examination period the students have to give semi-final exam in the first semester and final exam in the second semester.
+In the examination period the students have to give semi-final exam in the first semester.